darobin/cosmopolis/design/search.md

 - Generate an index using one of the search tools, like elasticlunr
 - Have a UI to search that as the only search source of potentially many
 - Show the result as a feed object
+- If you're logged in, we can integrate Bluesky search as a source
+- Brave?
+- DDG?